hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/interceptors/built_in_server_interceptors.md

 }
 ```

-Field validation can be disabled for a given request by providing ```HAPI-Field-Validation-Disabled``` request header.
+Field validation can be disabled for a given request by providing ```HAPI-Field-Validation-Disabled: *``` request header.
+Header value can be any string, it is the presence of the header that disables the validation.